 Why purchase a stainless steel plate on your Heatlie BBQ?

 Many chefs prefer cooking on a stainless steel hotplate as they believe metal is not leached from the plate into the food.
 This can occur with other metals, such as aluminium and cast iron leaving a metallic taste in the food which is cooked on the plate.
+Please note that this does not occur with mild steel, therefore it is not exclusive to stainless steel.

 Chefs also prefer stainless steel for the ease of cleaning and the shiny look.
 However, this shine will only be retained with constant cleaning and scrubbing.
 A lot of elbow grease will be required to keep your hotplate shiny and looking like new.